DelphinusLab/zkWasm/crates/key_tool/README.md

 Three input parameters are required:
 1.The path to the monomial key.
 2.The path to the lagrange key.
-3.The path to the output halo2 key.”
+3.The path to the output halo2 key.